gpvillegas/LabTools3/README.md

 # LabTools3
+This is a github repo for easy access to Werner Boeglin's LabTools packages + Root Analysis tool (root_util) using *uproot*.
+See https://wanda.fiu.edu/boeglinw/LabTools3/index.html for more detailed information.

 Set of Python analysis tools for physics labs.
 It contains the "package" directory which is the Python package with a setup.py script for installation and a "doc" directory containing the Sphinx documentation.
 The repository starts with version 0.2.9 of LabTools.
 Version 1.0.2:  has mostly some big fixes.